 American Socialist College WICHITA.
 KAN.
-PREPARE FOR THE STRUGGLE!
+PREPARE FOR THE STRUGGLE !

-asChe campaign of 1904 will soon be here.
-You ar exclusion of the will been be berg.
-You are a Socialist.
+anChe campaign of 1904 will soon be here.
+You ar a Socialist.
 You want to do something fo the cause.
 How can you do it ?
 Certainly not with-out any preparation.
-Where can you got the train in necessary to do effective work ?
+Where can you get the train in necessary to do effective work ?

-The American Socialist College
+The American Socialist.
+College